byamba3/SafeTrek-Bot/README.md

 ## Usage
 Log into your Cortana app with the same Microsoft account.
 Say "Ask `invocation name`", to launch the app.
 You can also directly say things like: "Ask `invocation name` to help", or "Ask `invocation name` to change address".

+## Google Maps Geocode API
+Google Maps Geocode API is used to convert a user's address entry into a more properly formatted address, and longitude/latitude numbers.
+This API also does spell checking and best estimation for us.
+Google offers us with 2,500 free requests per day for free.
+This means 2,500 address changes can be requested per day by SafeTrek users.
+From there on, it's $0.50 per 1000 requests.